Ordering nuclear surplus from Russia and custom crystals from China to perform gamma-ray spectroscopy at home

 Whenever I start a new hobby or interest, I take the same approach:

-Radiation detection will be no different.
+Radiation detection was no different.
 My homemade geiger counter was built around a Soviet SBM-20 Geiger–Müller tube - a fun starting point, but limited in its detection capabilities.
-My goal is to have the ability to measure (in useful ways) every major type of ionizing radiation (alpha α, beta β, gamma γ, and X-rays).
+My goal was to have the ability to measure (in useful ways) every major type of ionizing radiation (alpha α, beta β, gamma γ, and X-rays).
 (Neutron radiation will be out-of-scope until I get around to building a fusor)

-And with all of that completed, we will unlock a new ability:
+And with all of that completed, I unlocked a new ability:

 Gamma rays are the highest-energy form of electromagnetic radiation.
 Each isotope produces gamma rays with energy focused at particular levels.
 By measuring this spectrum of energies it is possible to distinguish radioactive isotopes.